 One good way to make this point is to take them grocery shopping and share with them your budget for the trip.
 All of the items that you buy for healthy meals are "need" purchases.
 Everything in the checkout line?
 Those are "wants."
-Those items might be nice to have, but purchasing them should only be considered if all "need" items are bought and there's money left to spend.
+Those items might be nice things to have, but purchasing them should only be considered if all "need" items are bought and there's money left over.

 - "Needs" are necessities.
 Costs that are absolutely necessary to survive are considered needs.
 Although what is needed to survive means different things to different people, most basic needs are food, shelter, and transportation.
 This means paying for groceries, rent, and transit costs.

 - "Wants" are luxuries.
 While not necessary for survival, costs that are deemed "wants" make living more enjoyable.
 Depending upon someone's income and lifestyle, luxury items could include expensive clothes and travel, ordering take-out, a night out with friends, or a morning coffee.

 Children should learn that they are in control of their finances.
 They have a choice about where, when, how, and why they spend their money.